elgeeko1/elgeeko1-roon-server-ansible/README.md

 The variable `roon_server_path` defines the filesystem path on the host to store roon data, and defaults to `/opt/RoonServer`.
 This should be a persistent location in your filesystem for storing the Roon Server configuration and cache.

+Modify `smb.conf.j2` in the templates folder to customize Samba.
+The default username and password is `music:music`.

 # Security